 The clock source which drives the main counter in each TM can originate from various sources.
-The selection of the required clock source is implemented using the xTnCK2~xTnCK0 bits in the TM control registers.
-The clock source can be a ratio of the system clock f{SYS} or the internal high clock f_H , the f{SUB} clock source or the external xTCKn pin.
-Note that setting these bits to the value 101 will select a reserved clock input, in effect disconnecting the TM clock source.
-The xTCKn pin clock source or for event counting.
+The selection of the required clock source is implemented using the $TnCK2\sim TnCK0$ bits in the TM control registers.
+The clock source can be a ratio of the system clock, f{SYS} , or the internal high clock, f{H} , the f{TBC} clock source or the external TCKn pin.
+The TCKn pin clock source is used to allow an external signal to drive the TM as an external clock source for event counting.